sebastian-software/asset-hash/readme.md

 - `encoding`: Any valid encoding for built-in digests `hex`, `base64`, `base62`, ...
 - `maxLength`: Maximum length of returned digest.
 Keep in mind that this increases collision probability.

+Please note:

+- `farmhash32` and `farmhash64` do not support streaming.
+When using the file hashing APIs it's collecting all data first before producing the hash.
+This might result in higher memory usage!

 ### `getHash()`

 ```js